flo-exe/simple-weather/readme.md

 I hope you like my simple weather app.
 My goal for this one was a clean user interface that was not too complicated in terms of functionality.

-In the future I am considering interface updates, including adding a background that is responsive to weather conditions, but for now I am keeping it minimalist.
+In the future I am considering interface updates, including adding a background that is responsive to weather conditions and time of day, but for now I am keeping it minimalist.